Transforming Data#

 )

-To transform batches with actors, complete these steps:
+To transform data with a Python class, complete these steps:

 1. Implement a class.
 Perform setup in __init__ and transform data in __call__.